Want to see the iBanFirst platform in action? Try the interactive demo

 Writing in Deloitte's Finance 2025 report, they say, "Some find it interesting to speculate about finance disappearing under the crush of digital disruption, but we don’t see that happening.
 Yes, finance will likely be leaner, but that will mostly be a function of headcount in operational finance (order-to-cash, procure-to-pay, transactional accounting, etc.)."

-Bottom line: CFOs must understand that while automation is reducing the number of human employees firms need, it is replacing repetitive manual functions, not all of finance.
+Bottom line: CFOs must understand that while automation is reducing the number of human employees firms need, it's replacing repetitive manual functions, not all of finance.

 2. Finance must add business value

-Technology will reduce the number of human employees in operational finance but will force CFOs to rethink how they organize business finance.
+Technology will reduce the number of human employees in operational finance but will force CFOs to rethink how they organise business finance.

 In Deloitte's report, Hogan and Sher write, "Whether finance continues to direct the resources currently under its control will be dependent on its ability to add value.
 That will require quality insights and exceptional customer service."

-"(As a result..)Expectations for support from business finance (business partnering, reporting, planning, budgeting, forecasting, etc.) and specialized finance (tax, treasury, IR, etc.) will continue to grow."
+As a result, "Expectations for support from business finance (business partnering, reporting, planning, budgeting, forecasting, etc.) and specialised finance (tax, treasury, IR, etc.) will continue to grow."

-Bottom line: CFOs must deliver business insights, not just reports, to their organizations.
+Bottom line: CFOs must deliver business insights, not just reports, to their organisations.

 3. Real-time forecasting will increase

-Most financial processes, like monthly closes, look backward.
-Deloitte predicts that as technology improves, demands for real-time forecasting will increase.
+Most financial processes, like monthly closes, look backwards.
+Deloitte predicts that as technology improves, demand for real-time forecasting will increase.

-"Finance organizations will still need to meet external demands for cyclical information, but outside investors may also want more frequent performance information," Hogan and Sher opine.
+"Finance organisations will still need to meet external demands for cyclical information, but outside investors may also want more frequent performance information," says Hogan and Sher.
 "There is no close.
 You’re not forecasting once a month or quarterly.
 It’s all happening in real-time."

 Bottom line: CFOs must invest in ad-hoc, real-time tracking tools that give them accurate insights into their business.